liaohuqiu/liaohuqiu.github.io/_posts/blog/2015/2015-07-22-speed-up-your-build.md

 * set up large vm heap size: 2G

-But all of them can not bring significant speeding up, the build tools in Android Studio has already done most these work.
+But all of them can not bring significant speeding up, the build tool in Android Studio has already done most these work.

 ### Profile